Upper Moreland Township, Pennsylvania: Demographics

-There were 10,120 households, out of which 28.3% had children under the age of 18 living with them, 53.4% were married couples living together, 9.1% had a female householder with no husband present, and 34.4% were non-families.
-28.7% of all households were made up of individuals, and 12.0% had someone living alone who was 65 years of age or older.
+Of the 10,120 households, 28.3% had children under 18 living with them, 53.4% were married couples living together, 9.1% had a female householder with no husband present, and 34.4% were not families.
+About 28.7% of all households were made up of individuals, and 12.0% had someone living alone who was 65 or older.
 The average household size was 2.40 and the average family size was 3.00.

-22.1% of the population were under the age of 18, 6.9% from 18 to 24, 31.3% from 25 to 44, 21.4% from 45 to 64, and 18.3% who were 65 years of age or older.
+The township's age distribution was 22.1% under 18, 6.9% from 18 to 24, 31.3% from 25 to 44, 21.4% from 45 to 64, and 18.3% who were 65 or older.
 The median age was 39 years.
 For every 100 females, there were 91.8 males.
-For every 100 females age 18 and over, there were 88.0 males.
+For every 100 females 18 and over, there were 88.0 males.

 The median household income was $50,454 and the median family income was $61,143.
 Males had a median income of $41,697 and females $31,963.
 The per capita income was $25,382.
-About 3.0% of families and 4.9% of the population were below the poverty line, including 4.1% of those under age 18 and 5.3% of those age 65 or over.
+About 3.0% of families and 4.9% of the population were below the poverty line, including 4.1% of those under 18 and 5.3% of those 65 or over.

 History

-William Penn presented the tract of land around present day Upper Moreland Township to Nicholas More in 1682.
-At the time, the area was referred to as the "Manor of Mooreland".
+William Penn presented the tract of land around present-day Upper Moreland Township to Nicholas More in 1682.
+At the time, the area was referred to as the "Manor of Mooreland."
 Moreland Township was first used to describe the tract in the 18th century but the current boundaries were not fixed until 1916 when a line was drawn through the Pennypack Creek and two municipalities were created: Upper and Lower Moreland Townships.
-In 1930, Upper Moreland Township was formally organized as a First Class Township.
+In 1930, Upper Moreland Township was formally organized as a first-class township.

 Government

 Upper Moreland's governmental structure and powers are derived from the laws of the Commonwealth of Pennsylvania.
-Upper Moreland's seven member governing body, the Board of Commissioners, is composed of representatives elected from each of the Township's seven wards to serve a four-year term.
-The daily operations of the municipality are administered by the Township Manager, Assistant Township Manager, Chief of Police, and Directors of Emergency Services, Code Enforcement, Public Works, Parks and Recreation, and Finance.
-These positions, as well as the Township Solicitor and Township Engineer, are appointed by the Board of Commissioners.
+Upper Moreland's seven-member governing body, the board of commissioners, is composed of representatives elected from each of the township's seven wards to serve a four-year term.
+The daily operations of the municipality are administered by the township manager, assistant township manager, chief of police, and directors of emergency services, code enforcement, public works, parks and recreation, and finance.
+These positions, as well as the township solicitor and township engineer, are appointed by the board of commissioners.
 The only other elected official is the Township Treasurer.